 How sustainable is krill oil?

 Some concerns have been raised as to the over-farming of krill for human consumption.
 Krill is the largest biomass on earth and less than two percent is actually harvested each year.
 Krill harvesting is regulated stringently under an international management of 25 countries by the Commission for the Conservation of Antarctic Marine Living Resources.
 It is interesting to note that out of the two percent that is farmed, almost 90 percent of this is used for sport fishing bait and the rest is used for human consumption with less than one percent being used for supplementation.

 The human body cannot manufacture omega 3 essential fatty acids and these have to be obtained from our diet.
 Vegetarian sources of omega 3’s are converted poorly by the body into their active components and thus it is well recognised that animal based omega 3’s are the best source.
 Whilst fish oil supplements are the most widely used sources of omega 3’s, they are not without problems which I have referred to above.

-I recommend Power of Krill capsules by LifeFlo because the krill is derived from the pristine deep water seas of the Antarctic Ocean and is free from heavy metals and other contaminants.
+I recommend Neubria Krill Oil – For Omega 3 because the krill is derived from the pristine deep water seas of the Antarctic Ocean and is free from heavy metals and other contaminants.
 Krill oil capsules are therefore cleaner, utilised more effectively than fish oil capsules and offers numerous protective benefits to the body.